 1. Incredible People – Family Owned and Operated Since 1908

 At Caballadas, we treat every guest as if they were part of our own family – and we should know!
 Our family has been preserving this territory for more than a century.
 We are passionate about horses, wildlife, riding, and fishing in one of the most beautiful places on earth, and it shows.

 At Caballadas, it’s all about tradition.
-From the clothes to the horses to the cuisine to the accommodations, everything at the estancia is maintained as part of traditions that were established over 100 years ago.
-Our lodge was built from native oak and stone.
-Tack is handcrafted by native Mapuche women.
-Horses are descendants of those brought from Spain in the 1800s.
-Gauchos continue to care for livestock across the ranch.
-And our local chefs offer wide variety of mouthwatering traditional local dishes – empanadas, asados al disco, mixed grill parillas – from recipes that have been in our family forever!
+From the clothes, to the horses, the cuisine and the accommodations, everything at the estancia is maintained as part of traditions that were established over 100 years ago.
+Our lodge was built from native oak and stone; the horses' tack is handcrafted by native Mapuche women; our horses are descended from those brought over Spain in the 1800s; Gauchos continue to care for livestock across the ranch; and our local chefs offer anwide variety of mouthwatering traditional local dishes – empanadas, asados al disco, mixed grill parillas – from recipes that have been in our family forever!

 We know how important it is to take care of the land, and to take care of the people who help us care for it.
 From early in the estancia’s history, we have worked with the surrounding communities, providing employment and giving back in numerous ways.
 Not only do our gauchos hail from the area, we purchase handicrafts from local artisans, including tack for our horses, and woven rugs and bedding.
 La Liga was established by the daughters of the founder some 70 years ago, to provide clothing and household goods to the members of the community surrounding the estancia.
 And we help support a school which offers educational opportunities in agricultural studies to the community surrounding the estancia.